The Hepburn and Tracy Collection celebrates a golden Hollywood partnership

 KEEPER OF THE FLAME (1943)

 Keeper of the Flame is notable for its poor reception on release, with MGM studio boss Louis B Mayer allegedly storming out of the cinema, enraged by the film’s themes.
-Often described as leftist propaganda, the film is possibly the most disappointing Hepburn and Tracy film ever produced, and even Cukor would describe it as one of his worst movies.
-Apart from the propaganda debate, this is a film that lacks any pace.
-Here the mystery is kept rolling for too long while the long-awaited twist falls flat.
+Often described as leftist propaganda, the film is possibly the most disappointing Hepburn-Tracy film ever produced, and even Cukor would describe it as one of his worst movies.
+Apart from the propaganda debate, this film lacks pace, as the mystery drags on, while the long-awaited twist falls flat.

 WITHOUT LOVE (1945)

 A lesser-known film in Hepburn and Tracy’s filmography is the final film from British director Harold S. Bucquet, Without Love.
-Hepburn plays a lonely widow, Jamie, who helps the war effort by marrying Patrick (Tracy), a research scientist who has set up a lab in her house.
+Hepburn plays Jamie, a lonely widow who helps the war effort by marrying Patrick (Tracy), a research scientist who has set up a lab in her house.
 The two have no feelings for each other and are still not over their former partners.
 However, as time progresses, Jamie and Patrick slowly fall in love.
-With some similarities to The Philadelphia Story, also written by Donald Ogden Smith and based on a Philip Barry play, Without Love places its emphasis on Jamie’s transformation from an isolated widow into a new woman.
+Similar to The Philadelphia Story, also written by Donald Ogden Smith and based on a Philip Barry play, Without Love emphasises Jamie’s transformation from an isolated widow into a new woman.

-Unlike the popular screwball comedies of the period, Without Love relies far more on its dialogue than any physical comedy.
-What is more, it often uses ellipsis as a narrative technique, leaving out bits of information and not showing scenes that take place behind closed doors.
+Unlike the popular screwball comedies of the period, Without Love relies far more on its dialogue than on any physical comedy.
+Moreover, it often employs ellipsis as a narrative technique, omitting details and concealing scenes behind closed doors.
 This encourages the audience to use their imagination.
 The result is one of the lesser-known yet most enjoyable films featuring Hepburn and Tracy.

 SEA OF GRASS (1947)

 Like Keeper of the Flame, acclaimed director Elia Kazan was reportedly unhappy with Sea of Grass on its release, actively discouraging audiences from seeing it.
 Kazan’s film is a strange mix of Western and melodrama.
-Taking place in a frontier town of New Mexico, the film fails to combine the main elements of both genres, ending up disjointed as two different stories run parallel to one another.
-We have a cattle rancher, Brewton (Tracy), and his new wife, Lutie (Hepburn), who cannot adapt to the rough frontier, eventually having an affair with the local judge, Chamberlain (Melvyn Douglas).
+Set in a frontier town in New Mexico, the film fails to combine the main elements of both genres, resulting in a disjointed narrative as the two stories run parallel.
+We have a cattle rancher, Brewton (Tracy), and his new wife, Lutie (Hepburn), who cannot adapt to the rough frontier and eventually have an affair with the local judge, Chamberlain (Melvyn Douglas).

 While the film has enough action to keep punters entertained, the collision of Western and melodrama feels forced and ultimately ruins the film’s pace.
 It is evident early on that Brewton loves the prairie much more than his wife; however, Lutie’s love for him is never explored or explained.